 GNOME Tweaks requires the GNOME desktop environment.
-If you are running Xfce, KDE Plasma, LXQt, or another desktop environment, this tool will not function properly.
-Additionally, GNOME Tweaks is not available as a Flatpak because it requires deep integration with the system-level GNOME Shell configuration that Flatpak sandboxing prevents.
+If you are running Xfce, KDE Plasma, Cinnamon, LXQt, or another desktop environment, this tool will not function properly.
+GNOME Tweaks is not available as a Flatpak because it requires deep integration with the system-level GNOME Shell configuration that Flatpak sandboxing prevents.

 sudo apt update && sudo apt upgrade

-Install GNOME Tweaks via APT
+Install GNOME Tweaks on Debian via APT

 sudo apt install gnome-tweaks